Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Introduction to Cloud/Amazon S3 lab/README.md

     +   Key: Department
     +   Value: Marketing
     You can use tags to add additional information to a bucket, such as a project code, cost center, or owner.

+    Choose Create bucket

+In the Buckets section, choose the name of your new bucket.

+Choose the Properties tab.

+You will now configure the bucket for static website hosting.

++   Scroll to the Static website hosting panel.

++   Choose Edit

++   Configure the following settings:

+    +   Static web hosting: Choose Enable.

+    +   Hosting type: Choose Host a static website.
+    +   Index document: Enter index.html

+    Note: You must enter this value even though it is already displayed.
+    +   Error document: Enter error.html
++   Choose Save changes

++   In the Static website hosting panel under Bucket website endpoint, choose the link.

+You receive a 403 Forbidden message because you have not yet configured the bucket permissions.
+Keep this tab open in your web browser so that you can return to it later.

+You have configured your bucket to host a static website.